Recurrent breast cancer

-If you've undergone lumpectomy, the cancer could recur in the remaining breast tissue.
-If you've undergone mastectomy, the cancer could recur in the tissue that lines the chest wall or in the skin.
+If you've undergone a lumpectomy, the cancer could recur in the remaining breast tissue.
+If you've undergone a mastectomy, the cancer could recur in the tissue that lines the chest wall or in the skin.

 Signs and symptoms of local recurrence within the same breast may include: